alloverse/alloverse.github.io/components/index.md

 - `format`: what media format encoder/decoder to use.
 - `metadata`: a dict of type+format specific metadata about the format of the data.

+### Audio

 For audio, the only valid format is `opus`.
-The valid metadata fields for opus audio are:
+The valid `metadata` fields for opus audio are:

 - `sample_rate`: playback sample rate
 - `channel_layout`: "mono" supported for now.

+### Video

+For video, the two valid formats are `mjpeg` and `h264`.

+* Pick `mjpeg` for video where a low framerate is okay but you want to make sure everybody always has the latest frame, such as for a whiteboard or drawing app.
+* Pick `h264` for high framerate video, or decorative video, such as camera, screenshare or a video frame.

-For video, the only valid format is `mjpeg`.
-The valid metadata fields for mjpeg video are:
+The valid `metadata` fields for video are:

 - `width`: Width in pixels of each video frame
 - `height`: Height in pixels of each video frame

-Example component:
+### Example component:

 ```json-doc
 "live_media": {